LLNL/Caliper/README.md

 ### Analyze Data

-Use the `cali-query` tool to filter, aggregate, or print the recorded traces.
+Use the `cali-query` tool to filter, aggregate, or print the recorded snapshots.
 For example, the following command will show us the time spent in the "initialization" phase, in the entire "loop" phase, and in each iteration of the example program:

     $ ls *.cali
     160219-095419_5623_LQfNQTNgpqdM.cali
-    $ cali-query -e \
+    $ cali-query --table \
           --print-attributes=iteration:loop:initialization:time.inclusive.duration \
           160219-095419_5623_LQfNQTNgpqdM.cali
     initialization=true,time.inclusive.duration=202